chrisnp/OpenCensus-repl/README.md

 Running the example
 -------------------

-This step involves running the tutorial application in one terminal and then Prometheus itself in another terminal.
+This involves running the tutorial application in one terminal and then Prometheus itself in another terminal.
 ```
 rebar3 shell --sname repl@localhost